 3 dead in suspected murder-suicide in Henderson neighborhood

-Three people were found dead in a suspected murder-suicide in Henderson, police said.
+Three people were found dead in a suspected murder-suicide at an apartment complex in Henderson, police said.

-Three people were found dead in a suspected murder-suicide in Henderson on Sunday afternoon, police said.
+Three people were found dead in a suspected murder-suicide at an apartment complex in Henderson on Sunday afternoon, police said.

 The Henderson Police Department released the following statement: